rogue-socket/yantra_central_LLM_digital_twin/README.md

 ---

-Developed with ❤️ using LLM & Google API for smart water management.
+Developed with ❤️ using Google LLM & Langgraph for digital twin water management.